benedekdaniel/Dareke_App/release-week-4/playStore.md

     - Break start and end
     - Transport job specific data

-- Share your shift with your employer
+- Share your shift or even a selection of them with your employer.

+- Search through your shifts to find a particular one.

-- Edit your shift
+- Edit your shift.

-- Delete yout
+- Delete your shift.